Table of Contents

 How do you go to the toilet on Everest?

-Hotels up to Namche Bazaar has rooms with private bathroom and western-style seats.
+Hotels up to Namche Bazaar has rooms with private bathroom and Western-style seats.
 They even have hot showers and toilet amenities.
 So that’s not a big issue.

-Excited to be hearing from you.
+We are excited to be hearing from you.